-So this wasn’t my idea, but its a great initiative started by Directed By Women who’s facebook page you can check out here, and I must say I rather liked it.
-This month I will set myself the challenge to discover and relive some great films and television directed by female directors.
+This month I will set myself the challenge to discover and re-live some great films and television directed by female directors.
 I hope that many of you reading this will also join me by watching at least one bit of media per week that was directed by a woman.

-To help get you started I have complied this list of the top 10 highest grossing female directors with a recommended selection of their work for you to check out.
+To help get you started I have complied this list of the top 10 highest grossing female directors (this list was accurate as of September 2017) with a recommended selection of their work for you to check out.
 Let it be known that none of these women were in the top 50 highest grossing directors worldwide though.
 (Source: Box Office Mojo)

-Would also love to hear any recommendations for female directed work in the comments and on our facebook page here.
+Would also love to hear any recommendations for female directed work in the comments or on our facebook page here.